Dorajyl/CS315-Project-1/README.md

 *Originally written by: ```https://github.com/mlsmzk/tiktok-like-experiment ```

+Our group made changes to the page_objects/PageTiktok.py file to include functions that save rather than like videos.
+Our code to analyze the data is in the data_analysis folder, along with our visualizations.

 ##### The TikTok audit code is in the PageTiktok.py file in the page_objects folder. chrome_audit has not been updated.

 ## How to Run the Code